Anthem of Europe: Usage

-"Ode to Joy" is the anthem of the Council of Europe (CoE) and the European Union (EU).
+"Ode to Joy" is the anthem of the Council of Europe and the European Union.
 In the context of the CoE, the anthem is used to represent all of Europe.
 In the context of the EU, the anthem is used to represent the union and its people.
 It is used on occasions such as Europe Day and formal events such as the signing of treaties.
-The European Parliament seeks to make greater use of the music; then-Parliament President Hans-Gert Pöttering stated he was moved when the anthem was played for him on his visit to Israel and ought to be used in Europe more often.
+The European Parliament seeks to make greater use of the music; then-Parliament President Hans-Gert Pöttering stated he was moved when the anthem was played for him on his visit to Israel and that it ought to be used in Europe more often.

-The German public radio station Deutschlandfunk has broadcast the anthem together with the Deutschlandlied shortly before midnight since New Year's Eve 2006.
-The two anthems were specially recorded by the Berlin Radio Symphony Orchestra in versions characterized by "modesty and intensity".
+The German public radio station Deutschlandfunk has been broadcasting the anthem together with the Deutschlandlied shortly before midnight since New Year's Eve 2006.
+The two anthems were specially recorded by the Berlin Radio Symphony Orchestra in versions characterised by "modesty and intensity".

 At the 2007 signing ceremony for the Treaty of Lisbon, the plenipotentiaries of the European Union's twenty-seven member states stood in attendance while the "Ode to Joy" was played and a choir of 26 Portuguese children sang the original German lyrics.

 In 2008 it was used by Kosovo as its national anthem until it adopted its own, and it was played at its declaration of independence, as a nod to the EU's role in its independence from Serbia.

 "Ode to Joy", automatically orchestrated in seven different styles, was used on 18 June 2015 during the ceremony celebrating the 5000th ERC grantee as anthem of the European Research Council to represent achievements of European research.

 "Ode to Joy" is used as the theme song to the 2016 UEFA Euro qualifying and World Cup qualification since the European qualifying of the 2018 FIFA World Cup football competition at the introduction of every match.

 In 2017, members of the Parliament of the United Kingdom from the Scottish National Party first whistled and then sang "Ode to Joy" during a vote at the House of Commons to protest against Brexit.

 In 2018, the anthem of Japan and the anthem of the EU were performed in Tokyo during the official signing of the EU-Japan Economic Partnership Agreement.
 The European anthem is often played at the signing of official economic or political agreements with foreign governments.

-In 2023, it was played after the anthem of Ukraine during President of Ukraine Volodymyr Zelenskyy's visit to the EU parliament.
+In 2023, it was played after the Ukrainian anthem during President of Ukraine Volodymyr Zelenskyy's visit to the EU parliament.